coinkite/coinkite-tap-proto/docs/best-practices.md

 where you may control the derivation path.
 On the TAPSIGNER, the `xpub` command should return the same chain code as you proided.

-4. Assume the PIN code (CVC) is all numeric and provide your users with a digits-only on-screen keyboard.
+4. You can safely assume the PIN code (CVC) is all-numeric and provide your users with a digits-only on-screen keyboard.

 ## SATSCARD